-5. After logging in to the AP, follow the step-by-step instructions to complete the basic configurations.
-In the pop-up window, configure a new username and a new password for your user account, then click Next.
+6. In the pop-up window, configure a new username and a new password for your user account, then click Next.

-6. Configure the SSID and password.
+7. Configure the SSID and password.
 Click Save.

 You can skip this step and configure wireless settings later on the management page.
 If needed, you can also create more SSIDs.
 For detailed instructions, refer to 2.1 Configure the Wireless Parameters.